frederic-perez/AmE-dictionary/data/dictionary.md

 __hour__ :mute:[~~h~~our]
 __hourlong__ _The hourlong meeting._
 __house > take it to the house__
+__house cooling party__ _idiom_ A party thrown to commemorate when someone leaves an apartment, flat, or house.
 __house husband__ _Karl is a house hisband._
 __house of cards__ _n_ __1__ An unstable construction with playing cards. __2__ A speculative scheme that depends on unstable factors that the planner cannot control. _His proposal was nothing but a house of cards._
 __House Speaker__